pecalleja/pecalleja/README.md

 ## 👋 Hi there

-I'm a software developer with hands-on experience creating backend applications and automation tools for cloud environments.
+I'm a Software Developer and DevOps Engineer with hands-on experience creating backend applications and automation tools for cloud environments.
 I have a solid foundation in computer networks and IT operations across various industries.
 I specialize in cloud architecture, RESTful APIs, microservices, monolithic, and event-driven systems.
 I'm a lifelong learner who believes there's always more to discover in the world of coding, and I’m currently working to improve my algorithms and design pattern skills.